PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-008-a-prompt.md

 "Babe, that's, like, a *crazy* good idea."
 Another bubble was born; another bubble died.
 "But, like, what do you mean?
 I literally have no idea what you mean."

 "Do I gotta spell it out?
 I'm saying we do one of those vote things.
 And as for the proposal, well..."
 Chew.
 Inflate.
 Pop.
-"How about we get some of our friends together and show her what we think about her... um... freakishness.
+"How about we get some ponies together and show her what we think about her... um... freakishness.
 And shyness.
 And even her prissyness, if it turns out she is a little prissy."

 "She's *not*, babe," Sunflower grumbled.
 "But the rest of that sounded pretty good.
 It can be, like, one of those angry mob situations, from the plays, you know?"